Linux Command Line Navigation Tips: The Basics of pushd and popd Command

 In the first part of this series, we focused on the command line navigation aspect in Linux by discussing the usage of the cd - command.
 Some other related points/concepts were also discussed.
 Taking the discussion further, in this article, we will be discussing how you can have a faster navigation experience on the Linux command line using the pushd and popd commands.

 To better understand what exactly pushd and popd commands do, let's first discuss the concept of stack.
 Imagine an empty area on your kitchen slab, and now imagine a set of plates that you want to keep there.
 What will you do?
 Simple, keep them one over the other.

 Similar is the concept of pushd and popd commands.
 There's a directory stack on your Linux system where you can pile up directory paths for future use.
-You can quickly see the contents of the stack at any point in time using the dirs command.
+You can quickly see the contents of the stack at any point in time using the dirs command or cd command.

 Here's an example that shows the output of the dirs command on my system immediately after the command line terminal was launched:

 The tilde (~) in the output means the directory stack currently only contains the user's home directory.

 Moving on, the operation of storing a directory path and removing it is performed using the pushd and popd commands.
 Using pushd is very easy - just pass the path that you want to store in the directory stack as an argument to this command.
 Here's an example:

 What the above command does is, it changes your present working directory to the directory that you've passed as the argument, and also adds the path to the directory stack.
 To make things convenient for the user, the pushd command produces the contents of the directory stack in its output.
 So, when the above command was run, the following output was produced: